 - The table-wide preferred width is removed from Table.PreferredWidth.

 - The CellFormat.PreferredWidth is removed from all cells in the table.
 The end result is a table whose column widths are defined using the CellFormat.Width property and whose columns do not automatically resize when the user enter texts or the page size is modified.

-Keeping Tables and Rows from Breaking across Pages
+Keep Tables and Rows from Breaking Across Pages

 There are times where the contents of a table should not be split across a page.
 For instance, when there is a title above a table, the title and the table should always be kept together on the same page to preserve proper appearance.